 Are you a potential employee?
 Friend?
 Date?
 Mate?
 Your smile and its constitution could indeed determine the constitution of your social or economic well-being.

 So, be mindful of your mouth when thinking about how you want to influence others impressions of you and what that could mean for your near and immediate future.

-My dentist has had no influence on this blog.
+My dentist in Hamilton has had no influence on this blog.